 The Habitat for Humanity International Women Build Program was established in 1998 to encourage the involvement of more women in the construction of Habitat homes – simple, decent and affordable houses – in their communities.
 In October 2005, women in Aiken County picked up hammers and power tools and began building the first Aiken County Habitat for Humanity house constructed primarily by women.
 That home was dedicated in March 2006, and our women have never stopped.
 Having now completed ten (yes – 10!)
-Women Build homes in Aiken County through June 2016, we are currently fundraising to raise enough capital to by materials to build our 11th Women Build home in early 2018.
-After a kickoff meeting in early January 2018, we will offer a series of six free skills clinics for women interested in working on the build.
-These clinics will be held at Lowe’s of Aiken from 10:00 a.m. to noon on Saturdays in January and February 2018.
-Women interested in the clinics and build should see registration information below under “Construction”.
+Women Build homes in Aiken County through June 2016, we are fundraising to raise enough capital to buy materials to build our 11th Women Build home in early 2018.
+After a kickoff meeting at 7:00 pm on January 9, 2018 in the sanctuary of the South Aiken Presbyterian Church, we will offer a series of six free skills clinics for women interested in working on the build.
+These clinics will be held at Lowe’s of Aiken from 10:00 a.m. to noon on Saturdays beginning January 20th and concluding on February 24th, 2018.
+Construction will commence in early March.
+Women interested in the clinics and build should see sign-up information below under “Construction”.

 In Aiken County, a small volunteer Women Build committee orchestrates fundraising projects, free building clinics at Lowe’s of Aiken, construction volunteer recruiting, and a lunch program to feed volunteers during each build.
 We need your help in all aspects.